Top

 HMRC is finally addressing the long-running issue of savers being wrongly hammered when accessing pension cash, but its plans will only help some of those affected.

-HMRC has been forced to repay £49 million to savers who were wrongly taxed when accessing their pension funds in the final quarter of 2024, official figures show.
+HMRC has been forced to repay £46 million to savers who were wrongly taxed when accessing their pension funds in the first three months of 2025, official figures show.

 Read: how to avoid the pension withdrawal emergency tax